-Two easy loop trails lead you to, and around, the summit.
-The 1.4-mile short loop crosses the summit.
-The 2.4-mile loop circles the mountain for outstanding views from all the sides.
-The options are not marked, but it's hard to get lost atop the bald.
-From the parking lot, follow the trail to the left to ascend through a forest and reach the top.
-Or head up the steeper wider trail straight ahead.
-You can also hike north or south on the Appalachian Trail for as far as you want.
-Hot Springs is about 20 miles north (so perfect for an overnight backpack trip especially if you have two cars and park one in Hot Springs.)
+To reach the easy loop that crosses the summit, follow the blue blaze trail to the left or right for about a half mile.
+The intersections with the A.T. are well-marked and blazed white.
+To extend the hike, head north or south on the Appalachian Trail for as far as you want.
+Hot Springs is about 20 miles north (so perfect for an overnight backpack trip especially if you have two cars and park one in Hot Springs).

 The Great Smoky Mountains, only 20 miles away, dominate the southwest horizon.
 To the west the terrain drops more than 3,600 ft. into the flatlands of eastern Tennessee.
-Fifty miles to the west rises the dark ridgeline of the Black Mountains.
-Endless ridges and peaks fill every vista.
+Fifty miles to the west rises the ridgeline of the Black Mountains.
 Peak fall color is usually the second and third week in October.
 Drive the nearby Appalachian Medley Scenic Byway to find other nearby things to do.

 Take along a jacket, since it's usually at least 10 degrees cooler on Max Patch than in Asheville.
 And it's usually breezy.
-It can be a absolutely gorgeous winter hike after a snow!
+It can be an absolutely gorgeous winter hike after snow!